Cacauu/librejo/README.md

 ##To Do

-* Add state for authentication
+* Rework auth flow and credentials handling

-* OAuth
+* Add state to authentication

 * Use [dflydev-hawk](https://github.com/dflydev/dflydev-hawk) for authentication part in requests